avicens/cancer_genes_selection/README.md

 In order to retain reliable gene families, I estimated the distance of each gene tree with respect to a well supported mammalian species tree using ETE3 (*Huerta-Cepas et al. 2016*).
 The code to launch this analysis is written in **compare_trees.sh**

 ## Selection analysis
-Tests of positive selection were performed with the Codeml program implemented in PAML (Yang 2007), but I used the ETE3 evol package (Huerta-Cepas et al. 2006) to conduct analysis in simplest way.
+Tests of positive selection were performed with the Codeml program implemented in PAML (Yang 2007), but I used the ETE3 evol package (Huerta-Cepas et al. 2006) to conduct analysis.
 The set parameters in common for all models were:

   * Codon frequency: codon table
   * Initial omega: 0.7